 The objection decision

-A parent who disagrees with an objection decision (including a decision to refuse to change an assessment because the matters are too complex) can make an application to the AAT for an AAT first review of the decision.
+A parent who disagrees with an objection decision (including a decision to refuse to change an assessment because the matters are too complex) can make an application to the ART for an ART review of the decision.
 See 4.2.

 Other decisions made by an Objections Officer